 Dr. Nitschke received his Ph.D. from the University of Potsdam, Germany, in 2013.
 He performed his doctoral work in the lab of Dr. Martin Steup, an internationally accomplished expert in the field of starch metabolism.
 This research area is of great relevance to an area of medicine, namely that of glycogen storage disorders.
-Dr. Nitschke focused his work to the investigation of Lafora disease (LD), where instead of exclusively synthesizing soluble glycogen, he also gave attention to patients who suffer from a severe form of progressive childhood-onset epilepsy driven by the accumulation of insoluble, starch-like glycogen particles.
+Dr. Nitschke focused his work on the investigation of Lafora disease (LD), where instead of synthesizing exclusively soluble glycogen, insoluble, starch-like glycogen particles accumulate and drive the severe form of progressive childhood-onset epilepsy.
 He completed his post-doc in the gene therapy lab of Dr. Berge Minassian at The Hospital for Sick Children Research Institute, Toronto, Canada, and is currently serving as an Assistant Professor at UT Southwestern Medical Center in the Department of Pediatrics with a secondary appointment in the Department of Biochemistry.

 Dr. Nitschke is an expert in carbohydrate research, combining his interest in therapeutic application with a deep understanding of biochemical methodology.
 He has published several papers in high-ranking peer-reviewed journals and is a frequent speaker at the International Lafora Disease Workshop.
 In an effort to encourage scientific collaboration and to generally boost understanding of polyglucan metabolism, he is currently co-editing a text book that for the first time integrates enzymology of plant starch and glycogen.